V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)vuasa (bivuasa) : delirium, senseless chatter, insane chatter

-– (ki)vuatu (bivuatu) : way of dressing, way of adorning
+– (ki)vuatu (bivuatu) : way of dressing, way of adorning oneself

-– (ki)vue (bivue) : owner, possessor
+– (ki)vue (bivue) : owner, possessor, holder

 – kivuelaka : power station

-– (ki)vueto (bivueto) : talent of being able to acquire wealth / greed, gluttony
+– (ki)vueto (bivueto) : talent or ability to acquire wealth / greed, gluttony

 – (ki)vuka : thunderstorm, storm

-– kivunda : camp, resort place
+– kivunda : stopping place, camp, camping place, resting place, resort place / sound cough

 – (ki)vundukina : sudden onset, sudden appearance

-– kivundulu : rest, place of rest
+– kivundulu : rest, resting place

-– kivungukulu : jungle, bush
+– kivungukulu : jungle, bush, brush

 – (ki)vunzu : fault

-– kivuvu : hope, wish
+– kivuvu : hope, wish, faith, trust / rumour, hearsay

 – (ki)vuvudi : body without content, body without soul, corpse / unemployed, idiot

-– (ki)vuvudi : envelope, bark, shell
+– (ki)vuvudi : husk, hull, bark, shell

 – kiwadu : cosmos, universe